 Since the beginning of Light-Sport Aircraft in 2004, one company and one model series lead the sales charts for nearly every year.
 Flight Design's CT-series proved itself among pilots as the most popular model in the USA.
 Some 2,000 of this ever-evolving design are flying worldwide.

-One of the first Light-Sport Aircraft to win approval, CT quickly moved well ahead as the most popular model in the USA.
-Over 1,800 of this 17-year-old, well-evolved design are flying worldwide.
-Born of aeronautical genius, CT has a unique shape (with a "safety cell" cabin) and smooth exterior finish that allows it to hit the LSA speed limit of 120 knots.
-Yet CT — now in its current CTLSi configuration — can also cruise with 75% power at a respectable 112 knots (129 mph) while sipping fuel from its large 34 gallon fuel tanks that allow a non-stop flight over 1,000 miles.
+Using its inspired design, CT presents a unique shape featuring a protective "safety cell" cabin.
+Its smooth exterior finish allows the model to hit the LSA speed limit of 120 knots.
+Yet CT — now in its current CTLSi configuration — can also cruise with 75% power at a respectable 112 knots (129 mph) while sipping less than 4.0 gallons per hour from its large 34 gallon fuel tanks.
+That translates to a non-stop flight over 1,000 miles!

 Phone: (860) 963-7272South Woodstock, CT 06267

 In December 2017, South Korea’s Vessel Co. won what was described as “safety certification” from the Transport Ministry for their new two-seat light aircraft called KLA-100.

 Sometimes I am told I have the best job in the world.

 When Rotax moved their 912 iS Sport project from engineering to production, the big Austrian engine manufacturer elevated their already-immensely-popular 9-series engines to a higher level.

 My video partner must be working around the clock as he prepared a blizzard of videos for release starting November 1st.